Tractable Computation of Expected Kernels: Empirical Evaluation

 \subsection{Regression Under Missing Data}

-To demonstrate the generality of our method, we test on four common regression benchmarks from several domains.
-We compare our method with median imputation techniques and another natural and strong baseline: imputing missing values by maximizing a posterior (MAP), computed by probabilistic reasoning on the data distribution $p $.
-In all cases, we assume data to be MCAR: with missing probability $\pi \in \{0.1, 0.2, \dots, 0.9\}$ each for $5$ independent trials.
-To satisfy kernel compatibilty, we choose the RBF kernels.
+We compare our expected prediction with median imputation techniques and another natural and strong baseline: imputing missing values by MAP inference over the learned data distribution.
+We evaluate all competitors on four common regression benchmarks from several domains following \citet{khosravi2019tractable}.
+For each benchmark, we adopt the \textsc{Strudel} algorithm~\citep{DangPGM20} to learn structured-decomposable and deterministic PCs from data to represent the data distributions. \textsc{Strudel} initializes from a Chow-Liu tree~\citep{chow1968approximating}.
+Then the structure learning is performed by doing heuristic-based greedy search over possible structures.
+Intuitively, it iteratively models the data with variable heuristic and edge heuristic.
+Recall from Section~\ref{sec: circuit representation} that deterministic PCs can perform exact MAP inference in polytime and thus the MAP imputation can be done tractably.

+For the missingness setting, we assume data to be MCAR with missing probability $\pi \in \{0.1, 0.2, \dots, 0.9\}$, each of which reports the average result over five independent trials.
+We employ RBF kernels, which are naturally compatible with any structured-decomposable PCs (see Section~\ref{sec: tractable computation of expected kernels}).

 Figure~\ref{fig: svr-exp} summarizes our results: we can answer \textbf{Q1} in a positive way since expected prediction performs equally well or better than other imputation methods.
-This is because expected prediction computes the exact expectation while the imputation techniques make additional restrictive distributional assumptions.
+This is because expected prediction computes the exact expectation over expressive distributions while other imputation techniques consider a single possible completion and make additional restrictive distributional assumptions.